itlab-vision/dl-benchmark/README.md

       based on Intel® Optimization for TensorFlow for several public models.

   - [`models_checklist.md`](results/models_checklist.md) contains a list
-    of supported deep models (in accordance with Open Model Zoo).
+    of supported deep models (in accordance with the Open Model Zoo).

 - `src` directory contains benchmark sources.